Grief doesn’t come with instructions.

-Here are the questions I’m asked most often - answered with as much honesty, clarity,
+These are the questions I’m asked most often, answered plainly and honestly.

-If your question isn’t here, you’re welcome to reach out.
-I’d love to hear from you.
+If yours isn’t here, you’re welcome to reach out.

 My Books